 You've made compromises to get to where you are, and challenging those means upsetting the apple cart, and you are reluctant to do that.
 The word is - accommodation.

 It is a common mis-perception that we need to compromise in order to have a friendship or a relationship or to “get along” in society.
-That myth allows us to have what passes for a relationship or a friendship without having to be really open and honest.
-It avoids taking the risk of being really open and then being rejected.
+It is that shared myth that allows us to have what passes for a relationship or a friendship without having to be really open and honest.
+It allows us to avoid taking the risk of being really open and then being rejected.

 But there is a problem with accommodation (compromise).
 It doesn't really work.
 Now I’m playing a bit with words, but I want you to see a point I’m trying to make.
-There is a big difference between collaborating: the action of working with someone to produce or create something; and compromise: the consent of principles by mutual concession.
+There is a big difference between collaborating: the action of working with someone to produce or create something - a mutually held goal; and compromise: the consent of principles by mutual concession.
 I find the latter to be unacceptable.

 First, you must never compromise your morals or convictions, whatever they may be.
 And by definition, compromise demands a concession of your principles to the other person’s ego.
 And even if you both come halfway, It still does not lead to general fulfillment, only to a shared level of frustration.
 It dissatisfies everyone.
 And there will always be residual resentment.
 “I don’t really want to go there but in order to keep the peace . . .”

 You don't get to do life on compromised terms because God doesn't accept compromises.
 She insists on compliance to Universal Truth.
 And because of that, the trade-off you made is eventually going to come around to bite you.
 Now, you can decide to change what you believe, but that is a different matter.